Homemade Chicken Stock

 homemade chicken stock in a storage container, labeled with washi tape.

-Ingredients for homemade chicken stock
+How to make homemade chicken stock

 homemade chicken stock in the making. chicken carcass, onion, carrot and water in a dutch oven.